 You’ll find our premises to be a welcoming, safe and comfortable place.
 The area is really well-served by public transport and there is plenty of pay-parking in the immediate vicinity.
 There’s also a bike-rack right outside if you prefer to arrive under your own steam.

-Anyone experiencing life difficulties, including adults young and old, adolescents and children.
+Anyone experiencing life difficulties, including adults young and old and adolescents.
 Couples, whatever their constitution, and individuals.
 Work, love, life issues.

 Who are we?
 We are a group of fully-trained and accredited psychotherapists, experienced at providing the means for people to address their difficulties.
 What issues does the work address?
 Psychological suffering generally along the whole life-span.
 The founder of psychotherapy hit the nail on the head when he said that all human problems are about work and love.
 We suffer from the demands of the society and our own expectations and these translate into a whole range of issues.